bpholden/lickRemoteObserving/README.md

   executable is non-standard, specify that in the `aplay` value.

-    - If your system is not compatible, or if you do not want it to have sounds, add a line to your `local_config.yaml` file:
-      `nosound: True,` to avoid starting sounds.
+-   If your system is not compatible with soundplay, or if you do not want it to have sounds, add a line to your `local_config.yaml` file: `nosound: True,` to avoid starting sounds.
 This is important for sites which are using multiple computers for each set of VNC   sessions.
-Choose one to handle sounds, and set the `nosound:
-      True,` option for the other.
+Choose one to handle sounds, and set the `nosound:  True,` option for the other.

 # Test your connection to Lick